Introduction to FTIR Analysis

 There are several FTIR analysis sampling techniques that can be used to understand a material’s structure and identify the material, each with their own proficiency:

-- Attenuated Total Reflectance – ATR spectroscopy only requires the sample come into contact with the ATR crystal.
+- Attenuated Total Reflectance – ATR spectroscopy only requires that the sample comes into contact with the ATR crystal.

 - Specular Reflectance – SR typically occurs with glossy samples, such as glass and crystal.